 • Opening a business banking account – Setting up a business banking account is an essential step for properly conducting your business transactions; and

-• Getting license and permits for clients’ businesses – It is often mandatory for a business to obtain local city or county business license, which allows the business to engage in business activities within the local jurisdiction.
+• Getting license and permits for clients’ businesses – It is often mandatory for a business to obtain a local city or county business license, which allows the business to engage in business activities within the local jurisdiction.
 Businesses such as legal services, medical services, or financial advisor services, require state or federal professional licensing or certification.
 Based on the type of business an individual intends to operate, one may need to obtain an inspection and permit from the corresponding local agency.
-Health department permits for example are commonly needed for businesses engaging in the whole sale or retail selling of food and/or beverage.
+Health department permits, for example, are commonly needed for businesses engaging in the wholesale or retail selling of food and/or beverage.

 Legal Consultation and Community Services